 I’ll strengthen thee, help thee, and cause thee to stand,

 Upheld by my righteous, upheld by my righteous,

 Upheld by my righteous, omnipotent hand.

 At these same family home evenings he would edit and show us Disney movie montages and relate them to gospel principles.
 A line from Pinocchio became one of our 10 family mottoes.
 It goes something like this.
 “Always let your conscience be your guide.
 Found in Pinocchio and Jiminy Cricket says it.”
 My mom would usually say this one and she would tilt her head from side to side as she joyfully repeated the motto.

 Jiminy Cricket has always held a special place in our families heart.
 We used this special phrase and song from Pinocchio to produce a family music video for my dad.
-My siblings and I all lived in different cities at the time so we took video and submitted them to my brother-in-law and he compiled the video.
+My siblings and I all lived in different cities at the time, so we took video and submitted them to my brother-in-law.
+He compiled the video.
 Here are a few tips to get you started.

 How to make a family music video.

 - Pick a song- Try to find one with a connection to the recipient and/or meaningful lyrics.
 Make sure everyone is singing to the same version of the song.
 We sent a YouTube link to sing to.
 You could also purchase the song which will help with producing the video if you have young ones who cannot sing all the words correctly.

 - Set a deadline- Have the editor pick a deadline.
 This should be well before the due date to allow the editor to edit and for late entries, there are bound to be some.